agu4004/TCGWeb/README.md

 ## Backend

 The `backend` folder contains a placeholder Express server.
 Replace with MedusaJS when installing dependencies.
+Backend configuration lives in `backend/medusa-config.js`.
 To run:

 ```bash
 cd backend